Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 The therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is symptomatic.

-Treatment is carried out according to the predominant symptoms and disorders.
+Treatment is based on the predominant symptoms and disorders present.

-Fluid loss due to vomiting is compensated by infusions.
-At the same time, acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
-In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. can be compensated by administering sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
+Fluid loss (dehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse.) resulting from vomiting is compensated for by infusions.
+At the same time, it is possible to compensate for acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
+In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. by administering sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
 Unbalanced sodium levels can lead to various health problems in dogs and cats. bicarbonate.

-Medications that suppress the vomiting center (antiemeticsAntiemetics are medications used to prevent or treat Nausea and Vomiting.
-In dogs and cats, they are used in various situations, including after surgery, for motion sickness, or for certain conditions that cause Nausea.) and antispasmodic drugs (anticonvulsantsAnticonvulsants, also called antiepileptic drugs, are medications used to control or prevent seizures.
-They are used in dogs and cats with epilepsy or other conditions that cause seizures.) are used as needed.
+Agents that suppress the vomiting center (antiemeticsAntiemetics are medications used to prevent or treat Nausea and Vomiting.
+In dogs and cats, they are used in various situations, including after surgery, for motion sickness, or for certain conditions that cause Nausea.) and anticonvulsantsAnticonvulsants, also called antiepileptic drugs, are medications used to control or prevent seizures.
+They are used in dogs and cats with epilepsy or other conditions that cause seizures. are used as needed.

 Furthermore, stabilization of vital functionsVital functions are essential bodily functions necessary to sustain life.
 These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. such as circulation and respiration is necessary.